 If your mobility is particularly limited, we have a small number of spaces available closer to the entertainment precinct area.
-These spaces must be pre-booked using the online Disability Parking form, which needs to be submitted to the festival office prior to the event and your arrival.
+These spaces must be pre-booked using the online Disability Parking form, which needs to be submitted to the festival office by the 18th December.

 If you feel that you would benefit from the support of a carer while you are at the festival, it may be possible for the carer to receive a complementary ticket.
 Such tickets are allocated on an individual needs basis.
 If you are interested, please email email@example.com

 Special permission can be sought to bring Guide Dogs, Hearing Dogs and trained Assistance Animals onto the festival site.